Four Effective Ways to Nurture Leads Post Webinar

 And now that more companies are managing teams virtually, webinars are on the rise.
 So how do you create a nurturing strategy that boosts your conversions and cashflow?

-To help you answer this question, I've prepared a list of four growth marketing tips to help you nurture each group after the webinar and convert them to become trial users and customers.
+To help you answer this question, I've prepared a list of four growth marketing tips to make better your leads nurturing - help with each group after the webinar and convert them to become trial users and customers.

 #1 Send an email survey to each group of leads